-Figure 1 ML Accountability Flowchart Was this student served Are ACCESS for ELLs YES 'ELP Assessment' & 'ELP Score' in a Multilingual Learner YES scores from the prior Program (MLP) school year available?
-ELLs ELP assessment and score previously?
-NO 'District Enrollment Date' Enter the most recent district enrollment date Does the Home Language NO Not a Survey indicate a multilingual language other than learner English?
-NO YES This student qualifies for MLP Administer MLP services OR does not qualify appropriate 'ELP Assessment' & 'ELP Score' ELP 'ELP Assessment' & 'ELP Score' select the applicable ELP assessment assessment and ELP score Multilingual assessment and ELP score 'District Enrollment Date' Learner 'District Enrollment Date' Enter the most recent district Accountability Enter the most recent district enrollment date - this scenario Is this student a enrollment date Flowchart includes students who transfer multilingual learner? from non-WIDA LEAs
+Figure 1 ML Accountability Flowchart Was this student served Are ACCESS for ELLs YES 'ELP Assessment' & 'ELP Score' in a Multilingual Learner YES scores from the prior Program (MLP) school year available? previously? from the prior year NO 'District Enrollment Date' Enter the most recent district Does the Home Language enrollment date NO Not a Survey indicate a multilingual language other than learner English?
+NO YES Yes/No - this student qualifies for services.
+Administer the Administer appropriate ELP assessment as a ELP assessment scores 'ELP Assessment' & 'ELP Score' ELP 'ELP Assessment' & 'ELP Score' assessment assessment and ELP score Multilingual assessment and ELP score 'District Enrollment Date' Learner 'District Enrollment Date' Enter the most recent district Accountability Enter the most recent district Is this student a Flowchart enrollment date multilingual learner? from non-WIDA LEAs